Table of Contents

-Physical examination may be normal and not reveal any signs or findings.
-However, signs may be present and they include:
+Physical examination may be normal and may not reveal any signs or findings.
+However, signs may be present, including:

 - Epigastric tenderness

-- Jaundice, if there is a compression over the common bile duct from the tumor
+- Jaundice, if the tumor is causing compression over the common bile duct

 - Dental erosions

-- Hepatomegally, which suggests metastasis to the liver
+- Hepatomegaly, which suggests metastasis to the liver

 - Retained gastric antrum syndrome

 - Gastric outlet obstruction

 - Fasting serum gastrin: This is the best screening test for Zollinger-Ellison syndrome.
 Serial measurements of fasting serum gastrin should be performed on different days because of fluctuations in gastrin levels from day-to-day.

 - Gastric acid secretory tests: Zollinger-Ellison syndrome is suspected if the basal acid output is greater than 15 mEq/h.
 Zollinger-Ellison syndrome also should be suspected in the case of large gastric volume and gastric pH less than 2.0.